kope-kope/StormGdocs/README.md

 > # Before you Start
 >[Register as a partner](http://console.staging.storm.trium.ng/settings/api).
 You will be provided with test API and Secret keys, that you can use to test the endpoints.
-> You should include `/test ` in the URL when using test keys i.e `https://api.staging.storm.trium.ng/test/transactions`
+> You should include `/test ` in the URL when using test keys, for example `https://api.staging.storm.trium.ng/test/transactions`

 # Example Requests
 We give sample API calls close to every endpoint using cURL.
 You simply have to insert  your specific values, and you can test the calls from the command line.
-You can [read this article](https://linuxize.com/post/curl-rest-api/) to learn how to use cURL with APIs.
+You can [read this article](https://www.baeldung.com/curl-rest) to learn how to use cURL with APIs.

 Not familiar with cURL?
 You can use [Postman](https://www.postman.com/downloads/).
 Postman is a collaboration environment for API development including making HTTP requests.
 Run the [Stormgarden APIs Collection](https://documenter.getpostman.com/view/11930516/TVYF6xeD) in Postman to make testing quicker and easier.